-Pakistan’s 21-member Cabinet is sworn in
+Pakistan’s 21-member Cabinet is sworn in; PM promises change

 - Garbage from Washington state's booming pot industry clogs gutters, sewers and landfills

-Foreign Minister Shah Mahmood Qureshi said after taking his oath of office that he is aware of foreign policy challenges ahead and promised to tackle all key issues.
+Foreign Minister, Shah Mahmood Qureshi, said after taking his oath of office that he is aware of foreign policy challenges ahead.
+Foreign policy, he said, will be revised and set on the correct path, in the “interest of Pakistan.”

+Qureshi said he would reach out to counterparts in the region and focus on key issues of critical importance to Pakistan.

+“Pakistan needs a peaceful and stabilized Afghanistan, it’s in the interest of Pakistan,” Qureshi said.